thehadikarimi/table-of-contents/README.md

 ### smoothScroll

-Enable or disable smooth scrolling after click on created list item.
+Enable or disable smooth scrolling after click on the created table of contents item.
 Defaults to **false**.

 ### schema

-Enable or disable creating table of contents schema for the web page that is good for SEO.
+Add schema for the created table of contents on the web page, which is useful for SEO.
 Defaults to **false**.